NexarDeveloper/stock-locator-tool/README.md

 You must have [node](https://nodejs.org/en/) installed.

-## Hosting the GP&A Tool locally
+## Hosting the Tool locally

 This repository is set up with an express app for fetching and caching tokens as well as a react app that displays the GP&A tool using the token to query the Nexar API.
 To start hosting the tool locally you will need to clone the repository using the following command:

 ```
-gh repo clone NexarDeveloper/nexar-gpa-tool
+gh repo clone NexarDeveloper/stock-locator-tool
 ```

 ### Starting up the express app

 You will need to input your Nexar client ID and secret into the app.
 This client ID and secret must be from a Nexar app that has the supply scope.
-You can do this on line 7 of nexar-gpa-tool/express-app/index.js.
+You can do this on line 7 of stock-locator-tool/express-app/index.js.

 In the `express-app` folder use the command `node index.js` to start up the app.

 ### Starting up the react app

-If you aren't already set up with react, in the folder `nexar-gpa-tool/react-app`, you will need to use the following commands: `npm install -g create-react-app` and `npm install --save react react-dom`
+If you aren't already set up with react, in the folder `stock-locator-tool/react-app`, you will need to use the following commands: `npm install -g create-react-app` and `npm install --save react react-dom`

 Then to install the dependencies required for the tool you can use the command: